The 16 Healthiest Chip Brands, Ranked From Worst To Best

 While many of us try to eat healthy, we also love our snacks, specifically chips.
 One reason chips are so delicious has a lot to do with the crunch factor.
-Per Eat This Not That, researchers have studied the addictive quality of potato chips and found that the notorious crunching sound has a big role in how much consumers like a food.
+Researchers have studied the intoxicating quality of potato chips and found that the notorious crunching sound has a big role in how much consumers like a food.
 The louder the noise, the more desirable the chip.

-Fans of ABC's "Shark Tank" may be familiar with Jackson's Honest.
+Fans of ABC's "Shark Tank" may be familiar with Jackson's (formerly known as Jackson's Honest).
 The founders, the Reamer Family, made the shift to a high fat, low carbohydrate diet in order to better the health of their son who was diagnosed with an autoimmune disorder.
 As a result, the brand focuses on sweet potato chips made from higher quality oils like coconut and avocado, and flavors include from sea salt to Carolina BBQ.

-As much as we appreciate the backstory for Jackson's Honest, the chips can fall short.
-Opinions on Amazon for the coconut oil sweet potato chips are mixed with nearly 10% of reviewers giving the snack a 1-star rating, and several people complaining that the price is too high.
-But for individuals with strict dietary preferences and those following elimination diets, don't completely discount Jackson's Finest — just be careful about which flavor you pick.
-Our favorite happens to be the avocado oil spicy tomatillo.
+As much as I appreciate the backstory for Jackson's Honest, the chips can fall short.
+Opinions on Amazon for the coconut oil sweet potato chips are mixed.
+And though reviews have improved over the years, the price is still a bit high, and the flavor not as satisfying as other brands.
+But for individuals with strict dietary preferences and those following elimination diets, don't completely discount Jackson's — just be careful about which flavor you pick.
+My favorite happens to be the avocado oil spicy tomatillo.

 According to the Amazon reviews of the avocado oil barbecue flavor, people seem to like these chips.
 The general consensus is that they are not too greasy or salty and they taste great.
-Our only complaint is that these are not nearly as healthy as some of the other brands on this list due to their high carbohydrate and high fat content (7 grams of fat and 17 grams of carbs per 1-ounce serving for the barbecue chips).
-According to Food & Wine, the method used to cook kettle style potato chips requires stirring slices of potato in an oil-filled kettle — oil, of course, being a large source of fat in these chips.
+My only complaint is that these are not nearly as healthy as some of the other brands on this list due to their high carbohydrate and high fat content (7 grams of fat and 17 grams of carbs per 1-ounce serving for the barbecue chips).

 13. Brad's